bglandolt/ToroQuestRevamped/README.txt

 Step 2: Once you have a command window up in the folder that the downloaded material was placed, type:

-./gradlew setupDecompWorkspace
-./gradlew eclipse
+Windows: "gradlew setupDecompWorkspace"
+Linux/Mac OS: "./gradlew setupDecompWorkspace"

+Step 3: After all that finished, you're left with a choice.
+For eclipse, run "gradlew eclipse" (./gradlew eclipse if you are on Mac/Linux)

+If you prefer to use IntelliJ, steps are a little different.
+1. Open IDEA, and import project.
+2. Select your build.gradle file and have it import.
+3. Once it's finished you must close IntelliJ and run the following command:

+"gradlew genIntellijRuns" (./gradlew genIntellijRuns if you are on Mac/Linux)

-Step 3: The final step is to open Eclipse and switch your workspace to /eclipse/
+Step 4: The final step is to open Eclipse and switch your workspace to /eclipse/ (if you use IDEA, it should automatically start on your project)

 If at any point you are missing libraries in your IDE, or you've run into problems you can run "gradlew --refresh-dependencies" to refresh the local cache. "gradlew clean" to reset everything {this does not affect your code} and then start the processs again.